Blogging old posts can be historic & fun

 By TEA

 It was Saturday morning, May the 19th of 2012.
 I awoke that early morning feeling well rested.
-Since the beginning of the new year I had started working Monday thru Thursday, having Fridays off.
-In the past, when working a full week my Saturdays were spent sleeping in and catching up on the many hours of sleep lost during the week.
+Since the beginning of the new year, I have been working Monday through Thursday, having Fridays off.
+In the past, when working a full week, my Saturdays were spent sleeping in and catching up on the many hours of sleep lost during the week.
 Continue reading

 A Course of Love is uniquely one of a kind!